wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-dotnet-deploy-aspnet-webforms-app-membership-oauth-sql-database.md

 ##<a name="Add-an-OAuth-2.0-Provider"></a>Add an OAuth 2.0 Provider
 ASP.NET Web Forms provides enhanced options for membership and authentication.
 These enhancements include OAuth.
 OAuth is an open protocol that allows secure authorization in a simple and standard method from web, mobile, and desktop applications.
-The ASP.NET MVC internet template uses OAuth to expose Facebook, Twitter, Google and Microsoft as authentication providers.
+The ASP.NET MVC internet template uses OAuth to expose Microsoft as authentication providers.
 Although this tutorial uses only Google as the authentication provider, you can easily modify the code to use any of the providers.
 The steps to implement other providers are very similar to the steps you will see in this tutorial.

 In addition to authentication, the tutorial will also use roles to implement authorization.
 Only those users you add to the `canEdit` role will be able to change data (create, edit, or delete contacts).